Jefferson Morley | August 29, 2019

 Israel’s domestic security service, equivalent to the American FBI, is known as Shin Bet.
 According to Human Rights Watch, Israeli authorities enforce “severe and discriminatory restrictions on Palestinians’ human rights” and facilitate “the unlawful transfer of Israeli citizens to settlements in the occupied West Bank.”

-The combined budget of Mossad and Shin Bet in 2017 was $2.4 billion, according to Ha’aretz.
+The combined budget of the two services in 2017 was $2.4 billion, according to Ha’aretz.
 Mossad director, Yossi Cohen, was appointed in 2016.

 - Video: Yossi Cohen appointment (I24 Israeli TV)